 Vinyl Records are not recyclable, as they are made of PVC.
 You can recycle the cardboard sleeves, and paper jackets in your usual recycling bin.
 There are other solutions for re-using your old vinyl records as well.
 You can make a unique wall clock or simple table bowls.
 Have hundreds of records?
 Use them as roof shingles.

-If you have a lot of CDs and DVD media, we send our recyclables to The CD Recycling Center of America with great success.
+If you have a lot of CD media, we send our recyclables to The CD Recycling Center of America with great success.

 For jobs that are submitted via mail and order form, we send an invoice for any unpaid jobs as soon as we're finished to the email on your order form.
 We expect all our customers to check their email regularly (and their spam folder), as we can only process invoices online.
 We will not call you on the phone, and we will never take your credit card information over the phone.
 We'll send followup email reminders every month.
 After one year, we will recycle your media conversions as long as we have made no contact.